HBK Sorce Advisory LLC Buys 105 Shares of Vanguard Health Care ETF (NYSEARCA:VHT)

-HBK Sorce Advisory LLC boosted its holdings in shares of Vanguard Health Care ETF (NYSEARCA:VHT) by 3.5% during the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor owned 3,097 shares of the company’s stock after acquiring an additional 105 shares during the period.
-HBK Sorce Advisory LLC’s holdings in Vanguard Health Care ETF were worth $765,000 as of its most recent filing with the Securities and Exchange Commission.
+HBK Sorce Advisory LLC lifted its stake in Vanguard Health Care ETF (NYSEARCA:VHT) by 3.5% during the 2nd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 3,097 shares of the company’s stock after purchasing an additional 105 shares during the period.
+HBK Sorce Advisory LLC’s holdings in Vanguard Health Care ETF were worth $765,000 at the end of the most recent quarter.

-A number of other hedge funds have also bought and sold shares of the business.
-Blair William & Co.
-IL raised its stake in shares of Vanguard Health Care ETF by 5.3% in the 2nd quarter.
-Blair William & Co.
-IL now owns 9,332 shares of the company’s stock valued at $2,306,000 after purchasing an additional 472 shares during the period.
-Bank of Montreal Can raised its stake in shares of Vanguard Health Care ETF by 38.1% in the 2nd quarter.
-Bank of Montreal Can now owns 12,207 shares of the company’s stock valued at $3,024,000 after purchasing an additional 3,370 shares during the period.
-Prospera Financial Services Inc raised its stake in shares of Vanguard Health Care ETF by 9.5% in the 2nd quarter.
-Prospera Financial Services Inc now owns 1,617 shares of the company’s stock valued at $400,000 after purchasing an additional 140 shares during the period.
-CIBC World Markets Inc. raised its stake in shares of Vanguard Health Care ETF by 187.8% in the 2nd quarter.
-CIBC World Markets Inc. now owns 5,859 shares of the company’s stock valued at $1,448,000 after purchasing an additional 3,823 shares during the period.
-Finally, Empirical Financial Services LLC d.b.a.
-Empirical Wealth Management raised its stake in shares of Vanguard Health Care ETF by 2.5% in the 2nd quarter.
+Several other large investors also recently bought and sold shares of the company.
+Venture Visionary Partners LLC boosted its position in shares of Vanguard Health Care ETF by 1.9% in the 2nd quarter.
+Venture Visionary Partners LLC now owns 2,070 shares of the company’s stock worth $511,000 after purchasing an additional 39 shares during the last quarter.
 Empirical Financial Services LLC d.b.a.
-Empirical Wealth Management now owns 1,637 shares of the company’s stock valued at $405,000 after purchasing an additional 40 shares during the period.
+Empirical Wealth Management boosted its position in shares of Vanguard Health Care ETF by 2.5% in the 2nd quarter.
+Empirical Financial Services LLC d.b.a.
+Empirical Wealth Management now owns 1,637 shares of the company’s stock worth $405,000 after purchasing an additional 40 shares during the last quarter.
+Resources Management Corp CT ADV boosted its position in shares of Vanguard Health Care ETF by 14.7% in the 2nd quarter.
+Resources Management Corp CT ADV now owns 344 shares of the company’s stock worth $85,000 after purchasing an additional 44 shares during the last quarter.
+Pinnacle Associates Ltd. boosted its position in shares of Vanguard Health Care ETF by 2.4% in the 1st quarter.
+Pinnacle Associates Ltd. now owns 2,170 shares of the company’s stock worth $496,000 after purchasing an additional 50 shares during the last quarter.
+Finally, Sage Rhino Capital LLC lifted its holdings in Vanguard Health Care ETF by 0.3% during the second quarter.
+Sage Rhino Capital LLC now owns 17,328 shares of the company’s stock worth $4,282,000 after acquiring an additional 50 shares in the last quarter.

 Vanguard Health Care ETF seeks to track the investment performance of the MSCI US Investable Market Health Care 25/50 Index, a benchmark of large-, mid-, and small-cap United States stocks in the health care sector, as classified under the Global Industry Classification Standard (GICS).
 This GICS sector is made up of two main industry groups.